top of page

 WHAT FOOD DO YOU FEED THE PUPPIES?

 We believe in feeding a balanced commercial diet.
 Homemade dog foods are often lacking vitamins and minerals required for optimum health.
 Our preference is Taste of The Wild Bison and Venison Puppy Food.
 We will provide a freezer baggy with about a weeks worth of kibble for you to slowly transition your puppy to the food of your choice.
 For proper health and growth we strongly recommend a commercial puppy food, and we recommend consulting with your veterinarian during your well puppy exam within 72 hours of bringing your puppy home.
 We recommend that all adult dogs be transitioned to Taste of The Wild ANCIENT GRAINS formulas at the appropriate time.
-Please consult your veterinarian with further questions about diet.

 HOW OFTEN DO YOU HAVE LITTERS AVAILABLE?